npm/rfcs/accepted/0036-overrides.md

 }
 ```

-The `"."` key is not relevant in the root overrides rule set, as the root
+The `"."` key is not allowed in the root overrides rule set, as the root
 package is not ever subject to dependency resolution.

 Thus, these two override rulesets are equivalent: